heptarch/heptarch.github.io/drafts/demon.md

-theory for Newton's theory of gravity, which not only provides a medium by which massive objects may act reciprocally upon one another at a distance, but by the supposition of an additional spatial dimension, leads to modifications of electromagnetic theory itself...
+theory for Newton's theory of gravity, which not only provides a medium by which massive objects may act reciprocally upon one another at a distance, but by the supposition of an additional spatial dimension, leads to departures from electromagnetic theory itself, which we might detect with a suitably designed instrument...
 </font>
 </div>
 The talk is largely gibberish to the duke.
 The play of symbols, the